leoloso/gatowebsites/content/docs/guides/deep/strategies-for-api-hierarchies.md

 ---
 title: Strategies for API hierarchies
-metaDesc: Applying different ideas to set-up a hierarchy for our API endpoints.
+description: Applying different ideas to set-up a hierarchy for our API endpoints.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 700
 ---